CryptoGrampy/monero-docker-compose/README.md

 # monero-docker-compose
 Run a FULL Monero Node on your Home Computer (Or Server...
 Or Home Server 😉 ) using Docker Compose

 First of all, this is 100% based off of both SethForPrivacy's guide, his Docker Compose file, and his Monero Docker image.
-The main differences are that this Docker Compose file runs a full node using the Monero GUI's default Monero blockchain directory (~/.bitmonero) rather than the default Docker volume.
+The main differences are that this Docker Compose file runs a full node (not pruned) using the Monero GUI's default Monero blockchain directory (~/.bitmonero) rather than the default Docker volume.
 Additionally, Seth CREATED AND MAINTAINS the Monero docker image that this code pulls from DockerHub.
 I highly recommend reading Seth's [EXCELLENT MONERO NODE ON DOCKER GUIDE](https://sethforprivacy.com/guides/run-a-monero-node/).
 Also, GO THANK SETH FOR HIS AMAZING WORK.

 With that.